 - (WI) 4338 Government and Politics of Latin America.
 (3.0) A comparative analysis of political systems in Latin America, examining the impact of sociocultural and economic factors on political attitudes and behaviors.
-Special emphasis on Mexico, Cuba, and Brazil. - (WI) 4340 Government and Politics of Western Europe.
-(3-0) An in-depth analysis of the political systems of the countries of Western Europe with special emphasis on Great Britain, France, Italy, and West Germany. - (WI) 4341 Government and Politics of Russia.
+Special emphasis on Mexico, Cuba, and Brazil. - 4339 Canadian Government and Politics.
+(3-0) An introduction to Canadian government and politics.
+The class will include the historical, ethical, constitutional, and political culture background to and the political issues dominant in contemporary Canadian government and politics. - (WI) 4340 Government and Politics of Europe.
+(3-0) An in-depth analysis of the political systems of the states of Europe and the emerging European Union, with special emphasis on Great Britain, France, Italy, and Germany. - (WI) 4341 Government and Politics of Russia.
 (3-0) A comprehensive study of the domestic and foreign policy of the former Soviet Union, examined both historically and analytically. - (WI) 4349 Topics in Comparative Politics.
 (3-0) Topics in Comparative Politics will address political concepts in specific countries or areas of the world in a comparative context.
 The course will examine how political ideas and culture, governmental institutions, political parties, interest groups, and external influences affect the area studies. - 4349A Spanish Democracy in Comparative Context - 4349C Liberty and Property: A Comparison of Australia and the United States - (WI) 4350 Government and Politics of Asia.
 (3-0) A critical analysis of political development in the nations of Far East and South Asia, concentrating on China, Japan, and India. - (WI) 4351 African Politics.
-(3-0) A comprehensive examination of politics in Africa.
-4354 The Politics of Extremism.
-(3-0) This course is an undergraduate seminar - on international terrorism and extremist politics in America.
+(3-0) A comprehensive examination of politics in Africa. - 4354 The Politics of Extremism.
+(3-0) This course is an undergraduate seminar on international terrorism and extremist politics in America.
 It involves comparative political systems analysis of international and domestic terrorism, the comparative political ideological evolution of international and domestic terrorism, and comparative governmental and political institutional responses thereto. - (WI) 4356 International Law.
 (3-0) This course will examine the nature, sources, and development of international law as both a legal and political process.
 Areas to be studied include: The law of treaties, acquisition of personality, territorial jurisdiction, the law of the sea, land and air, diplomatic immunities, nationality, state responsibility, human rights, and the law of war.
 Students will do research on contemporary international problems and participate in a Moot International Court of Justice (ICJ) proceeding.
 (May be used to satisfy Group III requirements.) - (WI) 4357 International Organization.
 (3-0) This course will examine the historical roots of international organizations, the development of the League of Nations, and the evolution of the United Nations System.
 The nature, process, and function of contemporary international organization will be analyzed.
 The role of non-governmental organizations, transnational organizations, and multi-national corporations will be assessed.
 The course will include a mix of lecture, discussion, and model sessions. - (WI) 4358 United States-Latin American Relations.
 (3-0) Examinations of general policies, problems, and attitudes, together with detailed analysis of United States relations with selected countries. - (WI) 4359 Politics of International Economic Relations.
 (3-0) This course examines the institutional structure of interstate economic relations, trade and monetary regimes, foreign investment, foreign aid and development policies of governments. - 4367 International Conflict and Security.
 (3-0) The course will examine historical and spatial patterns of conflict (including war, terrorism, and economic coercion) from Realist, Idealist, and Marxian schools of thought.
-The course will also examine strategies for conflict prevention and resolution such as deterrence, arms control, collective security, and "building democracy." - (WI) 4372 Government and Politics of Central and Eastern Europe.
-(3-0) An historical and comparative examination of the states of Central and Eastern Europe emphasizing the changing nature of these states as well as their political and economic systems.
+The course will also examine strategies for conflict prevention and resolution such as deterrence, arms control, collective security, and "building democracy."